AlejandroAkbal/Steam-Little-Toolkit-Browser-Extension/README.md

 - [ ] If a setting is added, add it to the current menu instead of replacing to the default one
 - [ ] Add OS notifications for when the settings are replaced by the default ones
 - [ ] Add toggle to disable the beg for money
+- [ ] Tweak the CSS so the transition to Chrome extension is easier
+- [ ] Make a script with web-ext that automatically uploads the src and dist folder and uploads them to AMO

 ## Web-Ext
 Browser development